redhat-openstack/openstack-puppet-modules/stdlib/README.markdown

 #### `parsejson`

 Converts a string of JSON into the correct Puppet structure. *Type*: rvalue.
-The optional second argument will be returned if the data was not correct.
+The optional second argument is returned if the data was not correct.

 #### `parseyaml`

 Converts a string of YAML into the correct Puppet structure. *Type*: rvalue.
-The optional second argument will be returned if the data was not correct.
+The optional second argument is returned if the data was not correct.

 #### `pick`